Milkdown/milkdown/gh-pages/pages/official-plugins/preset-commonmark/index.md

 -   input:
     -   placeholder: The placeholder of image url input.
     -   buttonText: The button text of image url input.

+### Paragraph

+-   keepEmptyLine: Whether to save empty lines to markdown. tips: lines of content of "\\" will be considered a empty line
+-   autoAppend: Whether to append an empty line after some nodes like table ,math ...etc.

 ### CodeFence